GabTux/autovot/README.md

 cp -r plugin_autovot $HOME/.praat_dir/
 ```

-In Praat, open the **Plugins** menu, uncheck "test", and select the desired model.
+When using the AutoVOT plugin in Praat, uncheck "test", and select the desired model, i.e: `italian_french.model`.

 ---